 I discovered this video on YouTube showing a terrific method of hand basting a quilt on top of a table!
 It's by Sharon Schamber.
 It makes sense to me, and I feel like I have a better chance to get a good result.

-inches by standing it on tuna cans will be just long enough for this project.
+My dining room table with both leaves in it and card table raised a couple inches by standing it on tuna cans will be just long enough for this project.
 Woo hoo!
 I have a workable plan for finishing this quilt.
 So I'll just keep rolling along, taking one step at a time instead of thinking and planning myself into oblivion.

 Until next time!